pmmodzelewski/adwokatmodzelewski.pl/_specjalizacje/en/labour-law.md

 ---

 > I offer legal assistance to both employees and employers.
-> I handle matters relating to employment, pensions and disability benefits, as well as trade union activities.
+> I handle matters concerning employment, pensions and disability benefits, as well as trade union activities.
+> I represent clients before all courts within the Warsaw appellate jurisdiction and in other locations.

 ## Who Do I Assist?